hellohaptik/chatbot_ner/postman_tests/Readme.md

 **Adding data to be indexed into ElasticSearch**

-1. Add the csv file for the particular entity in postman_tests/data/elastic_search/.
+1. Add the csv file with a filename preceded by ner_ptest for the particular entity in postman_tests/data/elastic_search/, e.g. ner_ptest_restaurant.csv.

 2. Make sure all the required data being used in the tests is present in the csv file and all tests are passing.